yegor256/est/README.md

 and without any risks.
 Most likely is how much would it take, in a normal situation, according to your estimate.

+## Best Practices

+**Don't Look Back**.
+Try not to look into previous estimates made in the project.
+It's tempting, but try to control yourself.
+Create your own estimate first and then look at others that already exist in the project.

+**Coding Time Only**.
+Estimate code writing time only.
+Don't estimate time you would spend on discussions, thinking, modeling, diagramming, documenting etc. The estimate should count only the time you, as a single programmer in the project, would spend on code writing.

+**Estimate Regularly**.
+Re-estimate the entire project from scratch regularly.
+In each estimate look at the project as a whole and estimate the entire scope.
+Not what's left, but the entire scope, as if you would need to re-create it all from scretch.
+Even if the project is close to its end, don't stop re-estimating it.

+**Change Estimators**.
+Try to ask everybody in the project to estimate it time to time (programmers only).
+Changing estimators will help the project to keep numbers out of bias.

+**Count On Your Skills**.
+Estimate the amount of work you would need to develop the product, not some abstract programmer.
+Rely on your personal skills, speed and expertise.